2026 WORLD CUP GROUP I | France again favourites, Senegal out for strong challenge

-Group I certainly cannot be described as a group of death, but it could be one of the trickiest at the World Cup.
+Group I certainly cannot be described as a group of death, but it could be one of the trickiest at this World Cup.

 FRANCE

-Having reached the last final in 2022, losing out to Argentina on penalties, Les Bleus head to North America firm favourites as the No 1-ranked side in the world with an army of superstars in their ranks.
+Having reached the last final in 2022, losing out to Argentina only on penalties, Les Bleus head to North America as firm favourites as the number one-ranked side in the world with an army of superstars in their ranks.

-They possess a deadly attack led by captain Kylian Mbappé, backed by the prodigious talents of Ousmane Dembélé, Desire Doue and Michael Olise, among others.
-The experience of Ngolo Kanté and Aurélien Tchouaméni should come in handy for a team who can destroy anyone on their day.
+They possess a deadly attack led by captain Kylian Mbappé and backed by the prodigious talents of Ousmane Dembélé, Desire Doue and Michael Olise, among others.
+The experience of Ngolo Kanté and Aurélien Tchouaméni should come in handy for a team who can destroy anyone.

-France are a side so good it’s difficult to find a single fault, unless complacency and dressing room division creep in to scupper long-serving coach Didier Deschamps’s plans of adding to his 2018 triumph as coach and 1998 title as a player.
+France are a side so good it’s difficult to find a single fault in them, unless complacency and dressing room division creep in to scupper long-serving coach Didier Deschamps’s plans to add to his 2018 triumph as coach, and 1998 title as a player.

 - Fifa ranking: 1